XRT Native APIs¶

 Below we will walk through the common API usage to accomplish the above tasks.

-Device and XCLBIN class provide fundamental infrastructure-related interfaces.
-The primary objective of the device and XCLBIN related APIs are
+Device and XCLBIN classes provide fundamental infrastructure-related interfaces.
+The primary objectives of the device- and XCLBIN-related APIs are

-Load compiled kernel binary (or XCLBIN) onto the device
+Load a compiled kernel binary (or XCLBIN) onto the device

-The simplest code to load an XCLBIN as below
+The simplest code to load an XCLBIN is as below:

 10 unsigned int dev_index = 0;